ballerina-platform/ballerina-distribution/examples/grpc-service-client-streaming/grpc_client_streaming.md

-# Client streaming RPC service
+# gRPC service - Client streaming RPC

 The gRPC Server Connector is used to expose gRPC services over HTTP/2.
 In a gRPC client streaming scenario, the client writes a sequence of messages and sends them to the server.
 Once the client has finished writing the messages, it waits for the server to read them and return a response.